openbmc/bmcweb/README.md

 generate a self-signed a certificate before launching the server.
 Please see the bmcweb source code for details on the parameters this certificate is built with.

+## Compression

+bmcweb supports various forms of http compression, including zstd and gzip.
+Client headers are observed to determine whether compressed payloads are supported.

 ## Redfish Aggregation

 bmcweb is capable of aggregating resources from satellite BMCs.
 Refer to